wonkihwang/EQWorks/README.md

 [Live Link (Heroku)](https://wonkihwang-eqworks.herokuapp.com/)

-### Setup and Run
+### Note

-The following are the recommended options, but you're free to use any means to get started.
+Implemented rate-limiting using Redis.
+However, Redis does not work on Heroku, so I commented them.
+Also, I am not sure it works properly on my local server.

-#### The reason why I skipped 2a - C. client-side geo visualizations
+#### The reason why I skipped the portion

-Tried to
+I skipped 2a - C. client-side geo visualizations part, because

 ### Note about myself, and how I believe I can grow through this internship